 and find the way, the life, the truth,

 5. Christ is alive, and comes to bring

 Words © 1995 Hope Publishing Company

 Your hymnal may have a previous version, and to use this version you need the standard congregational license as described by Hope Publishing on their licensing page.
 A separate choral license is required for choristers singing the descant.

-*if using the Brian Wren text, a separate license is required for each chorister from Hope Publishing.
+For this Brian Wren text, a separate license will be required for each chorister from Hope Publishing.